Download your copy of the toolkit

 Change someone’s world!

-Starting May 20th, we're spreading awareness to raise more money for building residential ramps for people with disabilities.
+We're spreading awareness to raise more money for building residential ramps for people with disabilities.
 We have been building ramps for 30 years with community partners to allow people to come and go safely from their homes.
 Each year we take in more applications from our community than we can fulfill due to a lack of funding.
 By working together we can raise funds to build more ramps and change more lives for the better.

 No matter how big or small the donation, every dollar raised goes directly to assisting a person with a disability in need.
 Every dollar matters.
 You can contribute on your own, create a team and share this meaningful campaign with your network of friends and family.